hgarrereyn/Th3g3ntl3man-CTF-Writeups/README.md

 ## Licences

-All code is licensed under the GPL V3, unless otherwhise specified
+All code is licensed under the GPL V3, unless otherwise specified